AHSAE / Dogwood Festival Throwdown

 Event Judge: TBA

 Two individual artists per school.
-Character details announced at beginning of challenge.
+Details announced at beginning of challenge.
 3lbs of clay per artist provided.
 Bring your favorite sculpting tools!
 High school and college artists judged separately.

-ANNOUNCING NEW CHALLENGE: 1pm, 2 hours: Digital Art Collage Challenge (until 3pm)
+Noon, 2 hours: Digital Art Collage Challenge (until 2pm)

 Two teams of two artists per school.
 The theme will be announced at the beginning of the challenge and students will have 2 hours to photograph and manipulate their digital images.
 Students must bring their own cameras, devices, laptops and applications and be prepared to combine images and display for final judging on a laptop.
 WiFi will not be available through Throwdown, so competitors must manage image sharing via hotspots or direct linked cables.